 b) the phase noise and noise sidebands from WPT-EV are no higher than the above limit.

 Limited harmonic radiated emission data has been provided for WPT-EV systems operating at 79-90 kHz.
-However, the data submitted suggests that the systems are expected to operate close to the emission limits of ITU-R SM.329.
-The impact issues set out in Annex 10 therefore represent a significant threat to radiocommunications in the amateur service.
+Annex 12 represents some of this data collected with a WPT-EV system that follows previously noted SDO requirements highlighted in § 3.3.1.

 Harmonization and mitigation measures to minimize the impact of WPT-EV on the radiocommunication services